Realcoder121/Machine_Learn_WOC/README.md

 The value of k is 6, that is 6 nearest neighbours have been used for determining labels of the test data points.
 The accuracy obtained is 0.8366781539293195. or about 83%.
 5. K means map:
 The accuarcy of K means map is about 25%.
-6. Neural Network: We have 2 neural networks, one with no hidden layer and another with one hidden layer.